 We love to give.
-To see our gifts make a difference where needed.
-To know that our donations helped to relieve suffering, lift the fallen, empower the forlorn.
-Regardless, there are those who would take advantage of our generosity in the furtherance of their greed or vice.
-I love to give, to invest and to spend thriftily.
+We love to see our gifts make a difference where needed, and to know that our donations help to relieve suffering, lift the fallen, empower the forlorn.
+Regardless, there are those who take advantage of our generosity in the furtherance of their greed or vice.
+I love to give, to invest, and to spend thriftily.
 I hate being “taken”.

-On a personal level, during this Joyful Adventure in 100 Days of Giving, I’ve encountered a couple of bad apples myself.
-During my interview with a local homeless man Jimmy G. (Day 88), he informed me that a guy stationed at an adjacent exit, really owned a three story home down the road where he lived with his ex-exotic dancer partner.
-The same guy I had given money or CarePaks to several times.
+During my Joyful Adventure in 100 Days of Giving, I’ve encountered a couple of bad apples.
+While interviewing a local homeless man, Jimmy G. (Day 88), he informed me that another “homeless” man, stationed at a nearby interstate exit, actually owns a three-story home where he lives with his ex-exotic dancer partner.
+I had given money or CarePaks to this same man several times.

-Last week while visiting my son and family in Raleigh, I had a another, more disturbing “awakening”.
-My 14 year-old granddaughter and I were at Walmart picking up a few groceries when we were approached by a tearful mother with her young daughter in tow.
-Unable to speak English, she produced a weathered notecard that indicated she had lost her job, was broke, had no money to provide for her 5 young children.
-Would we please help by buying the contents of her shopping cart.
+I had an even more disturbing “awakening” last week, while visiting my son and his family in Raleigh.
+My 14-year-old granddaughter and I were at Walmart picking up a few groceries, when we were approached by a tearful mother with her young daughter in tow.
+Unable to speak English, she produced a weathered notecard that stated she had lost her job, was broke, and had no money to provide food for her five young children.
+Would we please help by buying the contents of her shopping cart?

-It seemed like a no brainer.
-She had several boxes of cereal, 2 gallons of cooking oil, some herbs and a handful of small items for babies.
+It seemed like a no-brainer.
+She had several boxes of cereal, two gallons of cooking oil, some herbs, and a handful of small items for babies.
 I figured $60 – $100 max.
-As we marched to the check-out lane, my grand daughter and I proceeded to the gift card rack to add a $100 to her bounty.
-Marie, she had indicated in broken English, maintained a tearful, solemn expression that revealed a hint of both relief and gratitude as result of our generous assistance.
-The half cart of her provisions were quickly scanned and re-loaded into the cart.
+As we marched to the check-out lane, my granddaughter and I proceeded to the gift card rack to add $100 to the total.
+“Marie”, the name the woman had given in broken English, maintained a tearful, solemn expression that revealed a hint of both relief and gratitude as a result of our generous assistance.
+The half cart of her provisions were quickly scanned and re-loaded into her cart.

 Then the total was displayed. $620!
 I was stunned and in shock.
-I numbly shuffled through the check-out process.
-Staggered to the awaiting van my daughter-in-law was driving.
-Carefully reviewing the receipt, we noticed a dozen infant related items ranging in price from $27 to $45, mostly formula.
-Further online research revealed I had likely been the victim of the Walmart Baby Formula Scam.
-Suffice to say I was crestfallen, not so much about money ill spent as to having fallen prey to a skilled actress who preyed upon the vulnerable, giving side of my nature.
+I numbly shuffled through the check-out process and staggered to my daughter-in-law’s car.
+Carefully reviewing the receipt, we noticed a dozen infant-related items ranging in price from $27 to $45, mostly formula.
+Online research revealed I had likely been the victim of the Walmart Baby Formula Scam.
+I was crestfallen, not so much about money ill spent, but more about having fallen prey to a skilled actress who preyed upon the giving side of my nature.